Darejkal/OnlyMeFBPost/README.md

 Open your Facebook profile page and then you can
 ```
 1. Use the script as a bookmarklet, or
 2. Paste the script to console.
+(Press F12 in Browser to open Inspect Mode -> Select Console -> Paste the script -> Press Enter)
 ```
 Enjoy.